yeokm1/retro-configs/laptops/thinkpad-p14sg1/README.md

 I used a USB floppy emulator to launch fdisk to create the partition and set the MBR `fdisk /mbr`.
 Then make it bootable by copying Win 98 system files over `sys c:`.

 After this connect the disk to a modern machine, to inject the Win 98 setup files.
 Put in a `config.sys` to load `DEVICE=C:\HIMEM.SYS /M:1 /V` to avoid issues where Scandisk and Win 98 Setup will not start.
+A command like this can be run to create the file in DOS without a text editor: `echo DEVICE=C:\HIMEM.SYS /M:1 /V > config.sys`

 This is a good time to align the fdisk-created partition with a tool like MiniTool Partition Wizard to optimise modern SSD operations.